 Salford lecturer's short film to premiere in North America

-Kate: “We are really honoured to be part of the Resurge Festival.
+Kate said: “We are really honoured to be part of the Resurge Festival.
 I am fascinated by the ways that the arts can open up a deeper engagement with science and the natural world so this is an amazing opportunity.
-Ecologos who organise the festival have been doing this kind of work on water and sustainability for many years.
+Ecologos who organises the festival have been doing this kind of work on water and sustainability for many years.
 The festival has so many amazing international films and events.
 I’m really looking forward to it.”

 For all press office enquiries please email firstname.lastname@example.org.